North American Deserts Map

 |Chihuahuan Desert||Southern New Mexico and Mexico|

-Below is a description of each one of these major American Deserts.
-They also include a selection of parks and preserves for you to visit and enjoy.
+Below is a description of each one of these major North American Deserts.
+They also include a selection of parks and preserves to visit and enjoy.

-Cold Deserts and semi deserts are characterized by marked seasonal extremes.
-Winter is the wet season distinguished by presipitation in the form of snow.
+Marked seasonal extremes characterize cold Deserts and semi-deserts.
+Winter is the wet season distinguished by precipitation in the form of snow.

-The Columbia Plateau is an arid sagebrush steppe and grassland, surrounded on all sides by moister, predominantly forested and mountainous regions.
+The Columbia Plateau covers most of the state of Washington.
+The Columbia Plateau is an arid sagebrush steppe and grassland, surrounded on all sides by moist, predominantly forested, and mountainous regions.

-Elevations range from near sea level at the west of the ecoregion to over 3000 meters to its highest mountains.
+Elevations range from near sea level at the west of the ecoregion to over 9842.52ft (3,000m) to its highest mountains.
 Vegetation is more abundant in higher elevations.